Breaking Down The 1% Rule In Real Estate: What You Should Know Before Investing

 When The 1% Rule Doesn’t Work

-As we’ve stated throughout this article, there are limitations of the 1% rule and it’s best to only use the calculation as a rule of thumb because it doesn’t consider other costs, like maintenance, taxes, insurance and operating costs.
+As already mentioned, the 1% rule has limitations.
+It’s best to only use the calculation as a rule of thumb, because it doesn’t consider costs like maintenance, property taxes, insurance and operating expenses.

-You’ll also want to be aware of the problems that may arise in purchasing an investment property in the most expensive cities, where it may be more expensive to buy a home, but the average rent for the area is lower than 1% of the purchase price.
-For example, the median list price in San Francisco is about $1,148,500.
-Using the 1% rule, you should charge a minimum monthly rent of $11,485.
+You’ll also want to be aware of the problems that may arise with purchasing an investment property in the most expensive cities, where it may be more expensive to buy a home but the average rent for the area is lower than 1% of the purchase price.
+For example, the median list price in San Francisco is about $1,290,629.
+Using the 1% rule, you should charge a minimum monthly rent of $12,906.
 However, the median rent in San Francisco is close to $3,000 per month.
-In order to match the 1% rule to the median rent in San Francisco, you’d have to find a property listed for about $300,000 – almost a quarter of the median list price for the city.
+To match the 1% rule to the median rent in San Francisco, you’d have to find a property listed for about $300,000 – almost a quarter of the median list price for the city.

 Factors To Consider Beyond The 1% Real Estate Rule

-When trying to calculate the profitability of an investment property, especially if it’s located in one of the best places to invest in real estate, there are other things to consider.
-For one, the net operating income, which is the profit you make on the property after subtracting the operating expenses.
+When trying to calculate the profitability of an investment property, especially a property located in one of the best places to invest in real estate, other factors are also worth considering.
+One is the net operating income, which is the profit you make on the property after subtracting the operating expenses.
 This formula takes into account those factors listed above that the 1% rule does not.
 You’ll also want to think about the internal rate of return (IRR), which compares the future value of the property to what it’s worth today.